Skip to content

 Answer: Third overall.

-Why it stumps people: Nearly everyone says first.
-Hakeem Olajuwon went first, Sam Bowie went second.
-Portland picking Bowie over Jordan is considered the biggest draft mistake in NBA history.
+The greatest player ever surely went first overall, right?
+Nope.
+Hakeem Olajuwon did, then Sam Bowie went second.
+Portland taking Bowie ahead of Jordan still ranks as the biggest draft mistake in NBA history.

 17. Which player scored 100 points in a single NBA game?
 (Medium)